 In cases where…

-This used to be a question that would make it difficult for some folks to be able to qualify for a traditional life insurance coverage.
+This used to be a question that would make it difficult for some folks to be able to qualify for traditional life insurance coverage.
 Fortunately, as individual states begin loosening up their own laws regarding marijuana use, some life insurance companies have also decided to become more lenient when it comes to insuring those who choose to use marijuana for recreational or medical reasons.

-That said however…
+That said, however…

 Which means that…